TheShepherdJournal/mmj-072018/_posts/2018-10-24-family-flu-shot-clinic-to-be-held-october-25.md

 published: true
 post_date: 2018-10-24 21:54:05
 ---
-A Family Flu Shot Clinic will be held in the Shepherd Elementary School Cafeteria on Thursday, October 25th beginning at 3:00 PM.
-For more information, call (989) 773-5921.
+<p>A Family Flu Shot Clinic will be held in the Shepherd Elementary School Cafeteria on Thursday, October 25th beginning at 3:00 PM.
+For more information, call (989) 773-5921.</p>